European Mobility Week 2019: 16-22 Sept and Car Free Sunday 22 Sept

 How, throughout the year, can we show our Christian responsibility in our travelling?
 Consider implementing as many of these suggestions as you can.

-- Continue to press the government to give higher priority to an integrated public transport system with simplified ticketing and easily accessible information, and to take firm measures to reduce car and lorry journeys.
+- Ask your MP to give higher priority to an integrated public transport system with simplified ticketing and easily accessible information, and to take firm measures to reduce car and lorry journeys

-- If organizing a pilgrimage for a church group use public transport but try to avoid ecologically damaging jet travel.
+- If organising an outing or pilgrimage for a church group use public transport and avoid ecologically damaging jet travel

 - Roll back a piece of asphalt from the church car park and let living trees and plants flourish

 - Find out whether in your denomination the church leader gets an allowance for cycle mileage as well as car mileage